-An artist, transitioning from painting and mixed media in the late 2000's to working exclusively in photography, Steven Duede brings a sense of painting to his use of the camera.
-Originally from the midwestern USA Steven has been living and working in the Boston Massachusetts area since 2001.
-With a work history in museum operations, academic office administration as well as consulting and design for museums, galleries and arts non profits he carries his attachment to the creative process to all work.
-Currently, Steven serves as a corporator to the board of directors with the Griffin Museum of Photography.
-His work has been recognized and supported as a fellowship finalist by the Massachusetts Cultural Council for 2017 and In February 2016 he founded and works as curator and principal of Aspect Initiative.
-Additionally, Steven serves as a reviewer in the New England and Flash Point Festival Portfolio reviews sponsored by the Griffin Museum of Photography.
-Work has been exhibited regularly in the Boston area, New England, and around the nation.
+An artist, fine art photographer and arts administrator, Steven lives and works in the Boston Massachusetts area.
+35 years in service of art.
+A work history in museum operations, academic office administration as well as consulting and design for museums, galleries and arts non profits he carries his attachment to the creative process to all work.
+Currently, Steven currently serves as a corporator to the board of directors with the Griffin Museum of Photography.
+His work has been recognized and supported as a fellowship finalist by the Massachusetts Cultural Council.
+He founded and works as curator and principal of Aspect Initiative.
+Additionally, Steven serves as a reviewer in the New England and Flash Point Festival Portfolio reviews sponsored by the Griffin Museum of Photography as well as the Rhode Island School of Design portfolio reviews.
+His work has been exhibited regularly in the Boston area, New England, and around the nation.
 Selected Museums/Galleries include the 555 Gallery/Boston, Danforth Museum of Art, Griffin Museum of Photography, DeCordova Museum, Colorado Photographic Arts Center/Denver, Sohn Fine Art, Site:Brooklyn NY, The Vermont Center for Photography, Photo Center North West in Seattle WA.
 Fort Wayne Museum of Art.
 Public Art Projects with United Photo Industries "The Fence" as well as "City Panorama" PCNW in Seattle.
-Steven is represented in Boston area by 555 Gallery.
-Visit: 555 Gallery
+Steven is represented in the Boston area by 555 Gallery.

 Director, Curator 555 Gallery.
 Contributor and Gallery Partner Visit: 555 Gallery